stjordanis/ncnnRay/README.md

 https://www.google.com/search?q=raylib+site:github.com

 ## Tencent ncnn
-ncnn has a community that is growing by the day and compiles on almost every platform.
+Written in C++, ncnn has a community that is growing by the day.
+It compiles on almost every platform and is mainly targeted at egde devices.

 <p align="right">
 <sub>(Preview)</sub>
 </p>